dotnet/docs/docs/core/versions/selection.md

 ### Control roll-forward behavior

-The roll-forward behavior for an application, can be configured in four different ways:
+The roll-forward behavior for an application can be configured in four different ways:

 01. Project-level setting by setting the `<RollForward>` property: